-My expertise lay in the history of the Caucasus in the nineteenth century.
-My scholarship conceptualizes the Caucasus as a permanent borderland, a site of cultural exchanges, transnational commercial networks, contested memory, and imperial rivalries.
+My expertise lies in the history of the Caucasus in the nineteenth century.
+My scholarship conceptualizes the Caucasus as a permanent borderland, a site of cultural exchanges, transnational commercial networks, contested memories, and imperial rivalries.
 My book manuscript, Reluctant Abolitionists, investigates the history of slavery, the slave trade, and abolition in the Caucasus under Russian imperial rule.
 When completed, it will provide the first comprehensive account of how slavery was abolished in the Caucasus and be in conversation with a global history of abolitionism.

 Thank you for visiting my website!
 I am happy to answer inquiries about my current research projects and discuss proposals for collaboration.